 Empty pouch.

-Empty box.
 Made of a two bay extruded aluminum tube.

 Bottom/battery lid with rubber seal.

-Inside front panel/top lid with rubber seal.
-The board is connected to the top lid with a hinge.
 The connectors between board and front-panel are a type of micro plugs.

-Top of the circuit board.
 From the left: ring generator circuit, tone ringer, tx amplifier, front panel connectors.

 Bottom of the printed circuit board.

-The waterproof handset.
 Uses the same electrodynamic element on RX and TX side.

 The handset type: H-67N.

-The handset opened.
 The rx and tx elements are identical.

-The rx element backside.
 There is a "hand assembled" diac/varistor setup for click supression mounted to the rx terminals (here dismounted).

 RX element front.